Groovy-Emacs-Modes/groovy-emacs-modes/README.md

 (package-initialize)
 ```

+You can now use `M-x list-packages` to find groovy-mode and install it.

 ## A Bit of History

 This mode was originally developed as a derived mode of `java-mode` (a derived mode of `cc-mode`) inspired